 The tools construction workers use depends on the area in which they specialize.
 Building constructors tend to use saws, nails, screws, levels, drills, grinders, and more.
 Surveying equipment, jackhammers, and earth tampers are also common tools.

 Thanks to the variety of construction specialties and the manpower required for construction projects, there are dozens of types of construction jobs.
 Workers can often be categorized into three groups: inexperienced laborers, experienced laborers, and managers.
-Over time a worker can move up the ranks, expanding his career options.
+Over time, a worker can move up the ranks, expanding their career options.

-The demand for construction workers is expected to increase by 15-21% between 2012 and 2022.
-This is faster than average, and will likely lead to higher wages.
+The demand for construction workers is expected to increase by 4% between 2021 and 2031.
+This is faster than average and will likely lead to higher wages.
 To learn more about your earning potential as a building construction worker, click here.

 Why should I consider NATS?

 NATS has decades of experience in training Maryland students in the Baltimore, Glen Burnie, Silver Spring, and Dundalk areas for jobs in their desired trades.
-You’ll focus only on your interests–you won’t have to take any classes in English or humanities as many community colleges require.
+You’ll focus only on your interests and won’t have to take any classes in English or humanities as many community colleges require.

 Have More Questions?
 Contact Us!